 WHISTLE BLOWER POLICY AND VIGIL MECHANISM

-Your Company has adopted and disseminated its Whistle Blower Policy to provide a secureenvironment and encourage employees to report unethical unlawful or improperpractices acts or activities including a leak or suspected the leak of Unpublished
+Your Company has adopted and disseminated its Whistle Blower Policy to provide a secureenvironment and encourage employees and others to report unethical unlawful or improperpractices acts or activities including a leak or suspected the leak of Unpublished

 b.
 Cost Auditor

 In accordance with Section 148 of the Act and Rules framed thereunder the cost auditrecords are maintained by the Company in respect of the products which are required to beaudited.
 Your Directors on the recommendation of the Audit Committee appointed M/s.
 RaoMurthy & Associates Cost Accountants (Firm Registration No. 000065) to conduct theaudit of the cost records maintained by the Company for the financial year ending March31 2022.
 M/s.
 Rao Murthy & Associates Cost Accountants have under Section 139(1)of the ActandtheRulesframedthereunderfurnished certificateof their eligibility andconsent for the appointment.

 In accordance with the provisions of Section 148(3) of the Act read with Rule 14 of theCompanies (Audit and Auditors) Rules 2014 the remuneration payable to the Cost Auditoras recommended by the Audit Committee and approved by the